BumpyNic/RizzLang-Open-Source-/README.md

 # Rizzlang Programming Language

 RizzLang is the easiet version of coding.
+Python is too hard to use, as there are always so many confusing words.
+Rizzlang is the modern and simplest way to code!

 ## Slang Dictionary
-Here's a list of common Rizz keywords and their Python equivalents:
+Here's a list of common Rizzlang keywords and their Python equivalents:

 | Rizz Word    | Python Equivalent |
 |--------------|-------------------|